Use Cases for Google

 These use cases and technologies position Google as a leading player in the digital ecosystem, attracting business investors looking for opportunities in the tech industry.

-## of Google's Use of Wikipedia History in AI
+## Review of Google’s Use of Wikipedia History in AI

 In this review, we will delve into the specific details of Google’s decision to utilize 1.5TB of the approximately 14TB history within Wikipedia for their AI projects.
 Our focus will be on analyzing the reasons behind Google’s choice and examining the implications of this decision.